 The agency also wanted to know the ingredients used, including those in the bands, boxes and cellophane as well as the weight and weight to surface area ratio for each tobacco component.

-While the letter was problematic in the sense of being able to reply to it, many saw it is as win to prove just how egregious FDA’s process would be.
+While the letter was problematic in the sense of being able to reply to it, many saw it is as a win to prove just how egregious FDA’s process would be.
 As part of the lawsuit, the three trade groups have argued that FDA did not fully or accurately evaluate the costs and the letter sent to wood would back that up.
 The agency estimated that a full substantial equivalence report, of which it predicted only 5 percent of cigars would be subject to, would cost $22,787.

-It might be possible that FDA’s estimates would be close to the actual costs, Wood told halfwheel because of the delay to 2021 he is waiting to actually test the cigars, it’s likely the estimate about 5 percent of cigars is way off.
+It might be possible that FDA’s estimates would be close to the actual costs; Wood told halfwheel because of the delay to 2021 he is waiting to actually test the cigars.
+It’s likely the estimate about 5 percent of cigars is way off.

-As part of today’s announcement, there’s no dates given for when FDA will open the comment period, close the comment period or announce a regulatory framework for substantial equivalence, meaning it could be a few years before any of that is announced.
+As part of today’s announcement, there were no dates given for when FDA will open the comment period, close the comment period, or announce a regulatory framework for substantial equivalence, meaning it could be a few years before any of that is announced.
 In the mean time, any cigars that were on the market prior to Aug.
 8, 2016 will be allowed to remain on the market, so long as the comply with other regulations such as the ban on free samples, which is already in effect, and warning label restrictions, which will go into effect at some point in the future, likely before 2021.